Shahriar1212/Online-Book-Store/README.md

 7. [Go to php localhost](http://localhost/phpmyadmin/)
 8. Create a database name "my_db"
 9. Import the sql file from the project folder to "my_db"
+10. Go to the browser and visit [http://localhost/AnyBook/](http://localhost/AnyBook/)

 **[Image]**
   ![](AnyBook/img/demo1.PNG)